Gaeltacht Minnesota

 Tell me about the discount for early registration {short description of image}(back to questions)

-If you get your form and payment to us (received, not postmarked) by Thursday, April 8, pay only $39 for the workshop, including all the instruction, refreshments, and your box lunch.
+If you get your form and payment in our hands (received, not postmarked) by the end of evening class on Monday, April 4, pay only $48 for the workshop, including all the instruction, refreshments, and your box lunch.

 To put it simply, with more lead time to prepare materials, assign rooms and instructors, and work with facilities and catering, you save us time, effort, and money, and we pass those savings along.